tryton/trytond/doc/models.rst

                                     'party', 'category', 'Categories')
   Party()

-Instanciating the class make it alive for the framework.
+Instantiating the class make it alive for the framework.
 Actually there will be only one instance per class and per database.
 So model instances are essentially accessors to the underlying table.
 Columns of the table correspond to the fields of the class.
 Rows of the table